bjorkstromm/martinbjorkstrom.com/input/posts/2018-10-15-dissecting-sf-mesh-vs-publish.md

 # Because friends don't let friends do right-click publish
 > This is not a post on why you should not do right-click publish, but rather a post on how to avoid it when working with Azure Service Fabric Mesh.
 If you want an answer for the why part, please read [Damian Brady's blog post](https://damianbrady.com.au/2018/02/01/friends-dont-let-friends-right-click-publish/) on the subject.

 If you've ever looked at the [Azure Service Fabric Mesh tutorials](https://docs.microsoft.com/en-us/azure/service-fabric-mesh/), you've probably noticed that they only show you how to do right-click publish (or deploy pre-made ARM-templates).
 In order to understand how to avoid right-click publish, we'll need to understand what right-click publish does.
 Therefore, in this blog post we're going to dissect the right-click publish feature of [Service Fabric Mesh Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.ServiceFabricMesh).
-Before I started any practical work, which eventually lead to this blog post, I had an rough idea on how to bypass right-click publish when working with Azure Service Fabric Mesh solutions and Visual Studio, namely:
+Before I started any practical work, which eventually lead to this blog post, I had a rough idea on how to bypass right-click publish when working with Azure Service Fabric Mesh solutions and Visual Studio, namely:
 * Create docker images for each service in the application
 * Push the docker images to an Azure Container Registry
 * Generate an ARM template